-Although CRF can pay a current rent or mortgage bill even if an eligible applicant is not past due, the same is not true for utility assistance.
-An applicant must be at least 30 days past due on a utility bill for that bill to be an eligible payment through CRF.
+An applicant must be past due on a utility bill for that bill to be an eligible payment through CRF.
+A utility bill cannot be paid before its due date.

 Furthermore, CRF cannot assist unless the lack of payment will result in the discontinuation of service.
 Some utility companies will not shut off services during this COVID period but will disconnect after COVID if the balance is not paid.
 This is considered a risk of discontinued service, so the CRF program may pay for past due utility bills in such a case.

-If an applicant's utility balance is more than 30 days overdue, the local government can pay for past due bills no earlier than March 1, 2020, as well as the current due bill.
-In subsequent months, CRF could again pay the same applicant's utilities if they are still eligible and the utility bill is again at least 30 days past due.
+Local governments can pay for past due bills no earlier than March 1, 2020.
+In subsequent months, CRF could again pay the same applicant's utilities if they are still eligible and the utility bill is past due.